vita-epfl/trajnetplusplusbaselines/evaluator/README.rst

 1. This procedure does not generate a test_pred file.
 It quickly provides only the ADE/FDE metric in the terminal.

-Eg: ``python -m evaluator.fast_evaluator --data trajdata --output OUTPUT_BLOCK/trajdata/occupancy.pkl``
+Eg: ``python -m evaluator.fast_evaluator --path trajdata --output OUTPUT_BLOCK/trajdata/occupancy.pkl --unimodal``